ksjogo/oxrti/fileformats.md

 	* A **manifest** file in XML format, named `manifest.xml`.
 The manifest contains all information about the <abbr title="Bidirectional Reflectance Distribution Function">BRDF</abbr>/<abbr title="Bidirectional Scattering Distribution Function">BSDF</abbr> model being used, including the names for the available **channels** (e.g. `R`, `G` and `B` for the 3-channel RGB), the names of the necessary **coefficients** (e.g. bi-quadratic coefficients) and the **image file format** for each channel.
 	* A single folder named `data`, with sub-folders having names in 1-to-1 correspondence with the channels specified in the manifest.
 	* Within each channel folder, greyscale image files having names in 1-to-1 correspondence with the coefficients specified in the manifest, each in the image file format specified in the manifest for the corresponding channel.
 For example, if one is working with RGB format (3-channels named `R`, `G` and `B`)  in the PTM model (five coefficients `a2`, `b2`, `a1`, `b1` and `c`, specifying a bi-quadratic) using 16-bit greyscale bitmaps, the file `/data/B/a2.bmp` is the texture encoding the `a2` coefficient for the blue channel of each point in texture space.

 Manifest
 --------

 The manifest for the BTF file format is an XML file with root element `root`.
 The `root` element has a mandatory child element tagged `data`, with the option of additional child elements (with different tags) left open to future extensions of the format.
-	* The `data` element has exactly two child elements, tagged `channels` and `coefficients` respectively.
-The `data` element has two attributes, named `width` and `height`, with values in the positive integers describing the dimensions of the BTDF.
-		* The `channels` element has a single attribute `model`, with value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF colour model used by the BTF file.
-The `channels` element has an arbitrary number of child elements, each named `channel`, depending on the specific colour model.
+	* The `data` element has an arbitrary number of child elements, all tagged `channel`.
+The `data` element has three attributes, named `width`, `height` and `channel-model`.
+The `width` and `height` attributes have values in the positive integers describing the dimensions of the BTDF.
+The `channel-model` attribute has value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF colour model used by the BTF file (see [Options](#Options) section below).
-			* Each `channel` element has a single attribute `name`, with value a non-empty alphanumeric string no longer than 255 characters and unique amongst the `channel` elements.
-The `channel` elements have no child elements nor content.
-		* The `coefficients` element has a single attribute `model`, with value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF approximation model used by the BTF file.
-The `coefficients` element has an arbitrary number of child elements, each named `coefficient`, depending on the specific colour model.
+	* Each `channel` element has an arbitrary number of child elements, all tagged `coefficient`, as well as two attributes, `name` and `coefficient-model`.
+The `name` attribute has value a non-empty alphanumeric string no longer than 255 characters and unique amongst the `channel` elements.
+The `coefficient-model` attribute has value a non-empty alphanumeric string uniquely identifying the BRDF/BSDF approximation model used by the BTF file (see [Options](#Options) section below).
 	* Each `coefficient` element has two attributes, `name` and `format`.
-The `name` attribute has value a non-empty alphanumeric string no longer than 255 characters and unique among the `coefficient` elements.
-The `format` attribute has value a non-empty alphanumeric string uniquely identifying the image file format used to store the channel values.
+The `name` attribute has value a non-empty alphanumeric string no longer than 255 characters and unique among the `coefficient` child children of a given `channel` element.
+The `format` attribute has value a non-empty alphanumeric string uniquely identifying the image file format used to store the channel values (see [Options](#Options) section below).
 The `coefficient` elements have no child elements nor content.

 Textures
 --------